+NOTE x: MBS session state is applicable for multicast MBS Session.

 If geographical area information or civic address information was provided by the AF as MBS service area, NEF/MBSF translates the MBS service area to Cell ID list or TAI list.